 Address: 25 Ann St, Charleston, SC 29403

-For a museum that’s worth your kids’ time (and yours, too), visit the Children’s Museum of the Lowcountry.
+For a museum worth your kids’ time (and yours), visit the Children’s Museum of the Lowcountry.
 This spot is great for young kids and focuses on hands-on, interactive exhibits that are designed to teach children about the world around them in a fun way.

-Some of the exhibits include a water play area, a pirate ship, a sensory garden, and an art studio.
+Some exhibits include a water play area, a pirate ship, a sensory garden, and an art studio.
 The museum also offers educational programs and classes throughout the year.

 Established in 2003, the museum aims to engage young kids’ potential by allowing them to explore new environments and experiences that stimulate curiosity and spark imagination through games.
-In other words, children can learn so much from this museum, but in a fun and engaging way!
+In other words, children can learn so much from this museum in fun and engaging ways!

 What awaits you here is a world of discovery for your kids and even fun for you, the parent.
 For example, the children can enjoy racing boats down rapids, driving an antique fire truck, or onboarding a pirate ship.
 On the other hand, families play numerous games, including creating masterpieces in the museum’s dedicated art room, racing golf balls, or finding gems under the waterfall.

 The Children’s Museum of the Lowcountry is open Tuesday through Saturday from 9 am to 5 pm and Sunday from 12 pm to 5 pm.
 And for the admission fees, it’s free for toddlers under one year, $10 for South Carolina residents, and $12 for non-South Carolina residents.